wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-microsoft-teams-devices/includes/04-configure-microsoft-365-resource-accounts-for-teams-rooms.md

 PowerShell can also be used to create resource accounts.
 PowerShell is the fastest way to create accounts in bulk.
 If you need to create multiple accounts, you can create a PowerShell script to automate the account creation.
 There are also some features and settings that are only available through PowerShell.

 There are two mandatory PowerShell modules that must be installed to create a resource account.
-One is the **MSOnline** module, which is the Azure Active Directory PowerShell module.
+One is the **Microsoft Online** module, which is the Azure Active Directory PowerShell module.
 The other is the **Exchange Online** PowerShell module.

 1. To connect to Microsoft 365, run the **Connect-MsolService** and **Connect-ExchangeOnline** cmdlets.
 Enter your credentials when prompted.
 2. Verify that you have enough licenses by running the following PowerShell cmdlet: